RSS3-Network/DSL-js-sdk/doc/tutorial.md

 console.log(res.data)
 ```

-You can recursively use the `res.nextPage` helper to get the next page's activities.
+You can recursively use the `res.nextPage` helper to get the next page's activities,
+to make the tutorial simple we will not implement the pagination here.

 ### Make the data more readable

 The data we get is raw json data which contains a lot of details that we won't use in this tutorial,
 we can use the `formatPlain` helper to convert a activity object to a summary string of it:

 ```typescript